nadethoughts/Aetheria/Campaigns/Nimble/Campaign Synopsis - Through Session 09.md

 At the Stone Stairs, the party climbed above the Black Fang camp without detection and reached a stormbound Frostvein plateau.
 The prepared Three-Bells Basin avalanche did not enter play.

+In Session 09, a Black Fang patrol with archers, a shield-bearer, a veteran, and war wargs found the land party.
+The party defeated all but one scout, who escaped.
+Rubius accepted two axe bargains and the artifact consumed the veteran.
+The land party ended the session before completing the journey to Icehold.

+Lil Chang and Da Long reached **Icehold** first.
+An Yue, Feng Rui, Jian Bo, and Mei Rong heard their warning but refused an immediate pledge of soldiers.
+Frostvein's winter position is precarious, its people are needed at home, and its leaders require concrete support, control of their passes, limited obligations, and signed guarantees against renewed Erie domination.
+Da Long gave them valuable hunting information.
+An Yue granted hospitality and scheduled the visitors to remain for the Black Fang hearing while she consulted her council.

 At the ruined outpost, Umbrail also confirmed, cleansed, and activated the **Talon of Unmaking**.
 Alder communed with Erabose, who remains displeased about an unfulfilled command.
 Rubius's safe rest healed his wound, and he recharged his True Strike Wand.

 The detailed local crises in [[Campaigns/Nimble/Brainstorming Notes/Session 07 - Orc Coalition Brainstorm|Session 07 — Orc Coalition Brainstorm]] remain GM preparation until introduced in play.